 Although we may not know who would be part of each tribe that ultimately composes the 144,000 (or they may not know until it happens), God would.
 They would be, at least, part of the true Christians who stayed loyal to the Eternal and did not serve Babylon the Great.

-One quite common speculation as to why the tribe of Dan is not listed in Revelation comes from the fact that they had an enormous difficulty with idolatry.
+One quite common speculation as to why the tribe is not listed in Revelation comes from the fact that they had an enormous difficulty with idolatry.
 Their worship of idols began right after they fought for and secured their inheritance in the Promised Land (Judges 18:1 - 2, 29 - 31).
 Dan became the first Israelites to commit this type of grievous sin.

 The first idol King Jeroboam placed was in the city of Dan (1Kings 12:26 - 29).
 The Danites continued to indulge in idols up to the time of their captivity in 723 B.C.